datawire/ambassador-docs/docs/emissary/2.0/topics/using/headers/headers.md

 The `headers` attribute is a dictionary of `header`: `value` pairs. $productName$ will only allow requests that match the specified `header`: `value` pairs to reach the target service.

-You can also set the `value` of a header to `true` to test for the existence of a header.

 ### Example

 ```yaml